realpython/materials/chatgpt-mentor/prompts.md

 ```

 ```
-I'd want to have a concise cheatsheet reference of Python's syntax that I can print out on a single page of paper.
+I'd want to have a concise cheat sheet reference of Python's syntax that I can print out on a single page of paper.

 Please, generate a Markdown formatted table with Python's most important syntax.
 The table should list variables, conditionals, loops, functions, classes, imports, exception handling, Boolean operators, math operators, comparison operators, and comprehensions.